phon42/LancerEngine/README.md

-Look at the comment at the top of Main.java.
+Look at the comment at the top of LancerEngine/Main.java.